Hansi Kraus: Career

 Hans Krause was born in Gliwice, Silesia, Poland.
-He was only 12 years old when he was discovered by German film producer Franz Seitz, Jr. Hans Krause sounds too Prussian to play a character created by Bavarian author Ludwig Thoma, so Seitz decided to use the screenname "Hansi Kraus".
+He was 12 years old when he was discovered by German film producer Franz Seitz, Jr. The name Hans Krause sounded too Prussian to play a character created by Bavarian author Ludwig Thoma, so Seitz decided to use the screenname "Hansi Kraus".
 His first role was playing the Bavarian boy "Ludwig" in a film adaption of Ludwig Thoma's autobiographical stories.
-Due to his success the film Tales of a Young Scamp was followed by four installments.
+Due to his success, the film Tales of a Young Scamp was followed by four installments.

-Besides these and other films he also starred a series of seven feature films about a young prankster called "Pepe Nietnagel".
+Besides these and other films, he also starred a series of seven feature films about a young prankster called "Pepe Nietnagel".
 Some 25 years later, he again assumed the role of the now grown-up Pepe Nietnagel in the TV series Ein Schloß am Wörthersee.

-In his films as a child actor he worked already regularly with a great many stars (including for example Uschi Glas, Peter Alexander, Rudi Carrell and Theo Lingen) and he has worked successfully as an actor ever since.
+In his films as a child actor, he worked already regularly with performers including Uschi Glas, Peter Alexander, Rudi Carrell, and Theo Lingen.
 As an adult he worked in main as a stage and television actor.

 He is the father of actress Miriam Krause.